Hornbill-Docs/style-guide/style-guide/quotation-marks.md

 - The speech began with a powerful quote from a historical figure.

 **Examples (correct) ✅**
-- Add the word "confidential" in quotation marks at the top of the document.
+- Add the word "confidential" in double quotation marks at the top of the document.
 - The speech began with a powerful quotation from a historical figure.

 ## Quotation marks for emphasis